-The Apostle Paul's exhortation to his beloved Timothy provides the counsel that will enable our personal influence to find lodgment in the hearts of those with whom we associate: "Be thou an example of the believers, in word, in conversation, in charity, in spirit, in faith, in purity."4 an accelerated rate of turnover with respect to the teachers in the Sunday School.
+The Apostle Paul's exhortation to his beloved Timothy provides the counsel that will enable our personal influence to find lodgment in the hearts of those with whom we associate: "Be thou an example of the believers, in word, in conversation, in charity, in spirit, in faith, in purity."

+When I was a boy, our family lived in the Sixth-Seventh Ward of the Pioneer Stake.
+The ward population was rather transient, which resulted in an accelerated rate of turnover with respect to the teachers in the Sunday School.
 As boys and girls we would just become acquainted with a particular teacher and grow to appreciate him or her when the Sunday School superintendent would visit the class and introduce a new teacher.
 Disappointment filled each heart, and a breakdown of discipline resulted.